Pungyeon/clean-go-article/proposal.md

 ### Variable Declaration

+// TODO : I'm not sure this is all that great of a chapter.
+The *bad* example isn't particularly expressive of the actual issue which we are trying to display

 Other than avoiding variable scope and mutability, we can also improve readability but keeping our variable declaration close to the logic.
 In C programming, it's common to see the following method for declaring variables:

 ```go